 to set your text screen to 90 columns.
 When you start WordPerfect, you will be able to see more text on screen, and, if you use any of "underline" text fonts supplied with WPDOS, the fonts will now display a continuous underline instead of a broken one.
 (On my system, this program does not work under Windows NT, 2000, or XP.)

 WordPerfect for DOS can easily be run in monochrome mode under DOS, OS/2, and Windows 3.x, 95, 98, and Me, and, with some restrictions, under Windows NT, 2000, and XP.
 Monochrome mode gives you perhaps the most restful screen display, with advantages like a true (hardware) underline to indicate underlining, instead of a colored highlight.
 Keep in mind that some video hardware displays a continuous (non-broken) underline in monochrome mode, while other hardware displays a broken (dashed) underline instead.
 Nvidia chips through the Geforce 7x00 series display a continuous underline; but the 8x00, MX, or later series display a broken one.
 All ATI chips that I have experimented with display a continuous underline, but desktop ATI cards use an ugly hardware font.
+The Intel graphics hardware that I have tried displays a continuous underline, but with an ugly font.

 Note that, under Windows NT, 2000, or XP, the Tame utility provides a simple method of launching WPDOS in monochrome mode.